-Throughout your legal career you will be networking.
-For lawyers in private practice networking is usually done for marketing purposes.
-Many other lawyers will network to expand their professional contacts.
-For lawyers, articling and LPP students - and even law students - the process of networking is aimed at increasing your contacts with individuals who may be clients, know about career opportunities, help open doors, or provide support.
+For lawyers and students the process of networking is aimed at increasing your contact with individuals who may be clients, know about career opportunities, help open doors, or provide support.
 Networking involves developing new contacts, as well as tapping old ones.
 Informal channels can also help with networking, and even with finding a job.
 Many law students initially think they do not have "contacts" in the legal profession.
 Don't sell yourself short.
-If you are active in social media you already have a network that probably includes people from the legal world or people that are connected to people in the legal world.
+If you are active on social media you already have a network that probably includes people from the legal world or people that are connected to people in the legal world.
 If you aren't on social media, you can create a network with minimal effort.
-For example, see page 22 for an article about how to get started on LinkedIn.